Balder execution mechanism

 Note

-The names of the class properties, the feature instances are assigned to, doesn’t matter for Balder.
-They are only relevant, if you want to access the feature instance in the setup class itself (you will see later in Using Fixtures).
+Note that the names of the class properties to which the Feature instances are assigned do not matter to Balder.
+These names are only relevant if you need to access the Feature instances within the Setup class itself (as you’ll see later in the Using Fixtures section).

 Note